tylerszabo/ttrss-docker-compose/README.md

-# A primitive set of scripts to deploy tt-rss via docker-compose
+# Dockerized tt-rss using docker-compose

 The idea is to provide tt-rss working (and updating) out of the box with minimal fuss.